BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt1.md

 0
 ```

-Well shit the 'container' variable is the return code, I need the actual output of the command to see if my container exists.
+Well shit the `container` variable is the return code, I need the actual output of the command to see if my container exists.
 I checked to see if the above would still return 0's if no containers exist and it does.
 So I need to find a way to capture the stdout.
 [Off to google/stack overflow](https://stackoverflow.com/questions/1996518/retrieving-the-output-of-subprocess-call/34873354?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa) It looks like [subprocess.check_output()](https://docs.python.org/2/library/subprocess.html#subprocess.check_output) Will do what I need and it returns [A byte string](https://stackoverflow.com/questions/6224052/what-is-the-difference-between-a-string-and-a-byte-string?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)

 ```
 from subprocess import call, check_output